 On the internet, however, advances in energy efficiency have a reverse effect: as the network becomes more energy efficient, its total energy use increases.
 This trend can only be stopped when we limit the demand for digital communication.

-Although it's a strategy that we apply elsewhere, for instance, by encouraging people to eat less meat, or to lower the thermostat of the heating system, limiting demand remains controversial because it goes against the belief in technological progress.
-It's even more controversial when applied to the internet, in part because few people make the connection between data and energy.
+Although it's a strategy that we apply elsewhere, for instance, by encouraging people to eat less meat, or to lower the thermostat of the heating system, limiting demand is controversial when applied to the internet, in part because few people make the connection between data and energy.